nickcharlton/site/_posts/2013-03-27-drawing-animating-shapes-matplotlib.md

 ---
 title: Drawing and Animating Shapes with Matplotlib
-tags: python, matplotlib, animation, drawing
+tags: python matplotlib animation drawing
 ---

 As well a being the best Python package for drawing plots, [Matplotlib][] also has